Fetus in Scrabble and Meaning

 Alternative forms

-• (UK) foetus
+• foetus (UK)

-• (UK, rare) fœtus
+• fœtus (UK, rare)

-• (obsolete, erroneous) faetus, fætus
+• phoetus, phœtus, faetus, fætus (all obsolete)

 Etymology

-Borrowed from Latin fētus (offspring).
+A learned borrowing from Latin fētus (offspring).
 Doublet of fawn.

 Pronunciation